Sadly, most people don’t spend a lot of time thinking about trees.

 Ultimately, the law expects a person to exhibit “reasonable care” in the maintenance of their trees, not expert knowledge.

-As a result, courts are likely to rule that ignoring obvious signs of disease, decay, or overgrowth counts as negligence.
+As a result, courts will often rule that ignoring obvious signs of disease, decay, or overgrowth counts as negligence.

 However, more nuanced signs, such as internal decay or area-specific diseases that often go undiagnosed, fall under expert knowledge, and thus don’t count as negligence.